sachinchoolur/lightGallery/site-astro/src/content/docs/justified-layout.md

 // boxes: [{ top, start, width, height }, ...] in reading order.
 ```

-`start` offsets are logical — measured from the reading-start edge —
-so the same output positions a grid in LTR and RTL.
+`start` offsets are logical, measured from the reading-start edge, so the same output positions a grid in LTR and RTL.